Earlham School of Religion

 Earlham School of Religion (ESR), a graduate division of Earlham College, located in Richmond, Indiana, is the oldest graduate seminary associated with the Religious Society of Friends (Quakers).
-ESR's Mission Statement is as follows: "Rooted in the Christian Quaker tradition of contemplation that inspires action, Earlham School of Religion prepares theologically diverse students for a pluralistic world.
-Our curriculum unites spiritual formation, academic study, social engagement, and vital ministry."

 History

 ESR was founded in 1960 by Wilmer Cooper, D. Elton Trueblood and others for the training of Quaker ministers.
 Earlham School of Religion was opened on an experimental basis by Earlham College in the autumn of 1960.
 An M.A. in Religion was offered for the first two years.
 Then, the Board of Trustees authorized the expansion of the program to include a three-year Bachelor of Divinity degree.
 The B. Div. is now called either the Master of Ministry degree, a name many Quakers prefer, or the Master of Divinity degree, preferred by some who wish the name to correspond to that of other seminaries.

 Earlham School of Religion was accredited in 1969 by the Association of Theological Schools in the United States and Canada (ATS) and by the North Central Association through affiliation with Earlham College.

 In 1994, Bethany Theological Seminary, affiliated with the Church of the Brethren, relocated to Richmond, Indiana, from Oak Brook, Illinois, and entered into a partnership with Earlham School of Religion.
 The schools remain independent but coordinate curriculum through a jointly operated Academic Services office, and they operate a combined computer network through Seminary Computing Services.

 In 2010, Earlham School of Religion celebrated its 50th anniversary.
-In 2014, 2015, 2016, 2017, 2018, 2019, and 2020 ESR was designated as one of the "Seminaries that Change the World]" by The Center for Faith and Service.
+In 2014, 2015, 2016, 2017, 2018, 2019, and 2020 ESR was designated as one of the "Seminaries that Change the World" by The Center for Faith and Service.